Small Claims Court

 Contractor and renovation disputes

 Hired a contractor who did poor work, abandoned the project, or went over budget without authorization?
 These disputes are among the most common in Toronto's Small Claims Court.
-Jonathan represents both homeowners and contractors.
+Jonathan represents both homeowners and contractors — see how to sue a home contractor in Small Claims Court.

 Business disputes

-Partnership disagreements, vendor disputes, service disputes, and commercial conflicts under $50,000 are resolved in the Small Claims Court.
+Partnership disagreements, vendor disputes, service disputes, and commercial conflicts under $50,000 are resolved in the Small Claims Court; larger commercial litigation above that limit proceeds in the Superior Court.
 Jonathan represents Toronto business owners and corporations in these matters.

 Landlord and tenant monetary claims